quytelda/krita-panel/outline.md

 Filter layers apply their effects to the layers underneath them.
 If you want to limit the effects to just some layers, use a group layer.

+Example:

-Example: Convert a red apple into a green apple using the `Gradient Map` filter layer.
+	Convert a red apple into a green apple using the `Gradient Map` filter layer.
+Show how the filter mask only affects layers below it in the group by moving the stem out of the group and the sketch above the filter.

+	Demonstrate the LUT management docker by creating a new window and view of the apple then configuring it display the image in grayscale.

 ## Colorize Mask